 Are there any families here?
-Let's speak truth to power!
+Let's confront power with the truth!

 You elected them, again.
 They promised to fight the high cost of living, and you believed them.
 From the ballot box we went straight to the supermarket.
 We realized that you are paying much more than you should.
 Two days from now, the prices of dairy products will rise by 16%.
-You all work hard, but by the time you reach the cash register you have no choice but to leave out items that you just can't afford.
+You all work hard, but by the time 48 you reach the cash register you have no choice but to leave out items that you just can't afford.
 This protest is crying out - shame on you!